How to use

 A structured starting point for what to take.

 Each section supports the others.
-The value comes from reading them together.
+The value comes from using them together.

 How to read assumptions